rs660/league-analysis/README.md

 We can see that a small fraction of games see 4+ kills, and beyond 7 kills is extremely rare.
 This shows that early-game aggression is relatively muted in professional play and that teams rarely collect more than 3 kills in laning phase.
 A high kill game early on by a team potentially signals a very dominant early game and possible snowball, but for the most part, teams will "scale" (get gold -> buy items and get XP -> level up) through farming in the early stages.

-## Bivariate & Aggregate Feature Analysis
+### Bivariate & Aggregate Feature Analysis

 Below is the *distribution of gold difference among game winners vs. losers*.
-I suspect gold difference would be a powerful predictive early-game metric.
+I suspect gold difference would be a powerful predictive early-game metric, as gold is arguably the most important resource in the game.

 <iframe src="assets/bivar1.html" width="900" height="450" frameborder="0"></iframe>

 As expected, there's a clear relationship between positive gold difference and winning, indicating that teams with a gold lead are more likely to win the game.
-However, the visible overlaps between the two boxes' upper/lower quartiles and the handful of extreme outliers highlight that winning is more than just early gold.
+However, the visible overlaps between the two boxes' upper/lower quartiles and the handful of extreme outliers highlight that winning is more than just getting an early gold lead.
+Nonetheless, since gold is so seemingly important, let's look at other features' relationship with gold difference.

+<iframe src="assets/bivar2.html" width="900" height="450" frameborder="0"></iframe>

+Here, we can see CS is moderately correlated with gold.
+Which is no surprise since it wouldn't be out of the ordinary at all if every winning metric somehow had a positive correlation with gold difference.

 Using my own heuristic, another metric that would lead to wins would be map/objective control.
 Although less quantifiable, securing early river objectives is by definition having control of the map and the objectives in it.
 Below is an attempt of illustrating map control in terms of early control of river objectives: a pivot table of winrates for teams that secure first river objectives.